 Email Client such as Outlook, Livemail or Mail (Mac)

 In the past, sending email via Port 25 was standard.
-However, as Spam has increased ISPs have implemented stricter policies.
+However, as Spam has increased Bower Web Solutions has implemented stricter policies.

 The following tutorial is provided as a courtesy to our hosting customers to help you make changes to your outgoing email setting so that you can send email when you can still receive email.
 While we try our best to assist our customers, assistance with third-party software can not be supported completely by Bower Web Solutions.

 How to Change your Outgoing Server so you can Send Email.

 - If you already have your e-mail program (such as Outlook, Mac Mail etc) you do not need to recreate your e-mail account information again.
 You simply need to edit the existing account and change the SMTP server for the account(s).